dwjoyce/pythonbook/chapters/Slicing sequences.rst

 #.
 The first item in a sequence has the :term:`index` ``0``, the second ``1``, the third ``2``, and so on.

 #.
 Negative indexes can be used, counting from the end of the sequence.
 The last item is ``-1``.

+#.
+If a sequence has more than one level (i.e. is multi-dimensional like a matrix), then you index from the outside in, with each index using the ``[]`` notation.

 #. :term:`Slicing` is done by ``sequence[start:stop:step]``.